Poor on-time deliveries? Learn about strategies to improve performance.

 The cost of missing on-time deliveries

-The money it costs a business that is operating an inefficient supply chain with extensive lead times to achieve on-time delivery can be measured by inventory carrying cost.
-This metric compares business expenses related to holding and storing unsold goods to the value of inventory on hand.
+A business’s cost in operating an inefficient supply chain with extensive lead times to achieve on-time delivery can be measured by their inventory carrying cost; a metric that compares business expenses related to holding and storing unsold goods to the value of inventory on hand.
 The greater the lead time inflation, the more inventory on hand.
 The following table shows how these costs often break down.

-That is easier said than done.
-Purchasing, logistics and customer service managers justify their inflated lead times to achieve their KPI targets.
+Unfortunately, this is easier said than done.
+Supply chain leaders and their teams often justify their inflated lead times to achieve their KPI targets.
 However, the key to reducing costs is tightening lead times so that the supply chain runs on time, rather than behind or well ahead of time.
 Inflated lead times are a symptom, not the cause.
 Often the catalyst for improving lead times and cutting costs comes when a business needs to rapidly improve financial performance, for instance, when a new CEO is hired.

 - Review customer service performance requirements and expectations.